yuchen-x/MacroMARL/README.md

 ```

 ## Code Structure
-- `./scripts/ma_hddrqn.py` the main files for all algorithms
+- `./scripts/` includes main files for value-based and pg-based algorithms
-- `./experiments/` commands to run experiments
+- `./experiments/` includes commands to run experiments
-- `./visualization/` code for visualizing learned behaviors under each domain
+- `./visualization/` includes code for visualizing learned behaviors under each domain
+- `./src/macro_marl/algs/` includes the main learning code for each algorithm
-- `./src/macro_marl/{alg_name}/` the source files for a specific algorithm
+- `./src/macro_marl/cores/` includes the core modules for each algorithm
 - `./src/macro_marl/my_env` code for Box Pushing and Warehouse Tool Delivery domains

 ## Citations